mutebg/polymer-input-creditcard/README.md

 # &lt;input-creditcard&gt;

-> Input CreditCard webcomponent, format your number and show the type of card
+> Polymer CreditCard component which format your number and show the type of card

 ## How-to
 ```html